MSRG/HyperLedgerLab-2.0/docs/HowToUse.md

      Workload module and benchmark configuration are chaincode related configurations.
 Both files can be found in a folder with the respective chaincode name.

+   - Before running Hyperledger Caliper:

+     - Create a git repository where the generated report.html is kept.
+     - It is highly recommended to create project access token for the project.
+     - Make sure to edit the command

    - Run Hyperledger Caliper

      - Run command: `./script/caliper_run.sh <chaincode_folder> <network_configuration_folder>` e.g `./script/caliper_run.sh asset-transfer-basic tls`